bartoszb0/cleanly/README.md

 ### Interactive schedule management

 The schedule page uses a client-side calendar that fetches days-off and job data per month and per selected day via Server Actions.
-Navigating to a new month re-fetches availability in the background with a spinner overlay while the calendar stays interactive.
+Navigating to a new month re-fetches availability in the background while the calendar stays interactive.
 Marking or removing a day off updates immediately and revalidates the calendar state.

 ---